yugabyte/yugabyte-db/docs/content/preview/drivers-orms/go/yb-pgx.md

 </ul>

-The [YugabyteDB PGX smart driver](https://pkg.go.dev/github.com/yugabyte/pgx) is a distributed Go driver for [YSQL](/preview/api/ysql/) based on [jackc/pgx](https://github.com/jackc/pgx/), with a additional [connection load balancing](../../smart-drivers/) features.
+The [YugabyteDB PGX smart driver](https://pkg.go.dev/github.com/yugabyte/pgx) is a Go driver for [YSQL](/preview/api/ysql/) based on [jackc/pgx](https://github.com/jackc/pgx/), with a additional [connection load balancing](../../smart-drivers/) features.

-The driver package includes a class that uses one initial contact point for the YugabyteDB cluster as a means of discovering all the nodes and, if required, refreshing the list of live endpoints with every new connection attempt.
+The driver makes an initial connection to the first contact point provided by the application to discover all the nodes in the cluster and, if required, refreshes the list of live endpoints with every new connection attempt.
 The refresh is triggered if stale information (by default, older than 5 minutes) is discovered.

 {{< note title="YugabyteDB Managed" >}}